itskingori/itskingori.github.io/_posts/articles/2013/2013-05-13-my-kind-of-startup-story.md

 > Just make a living.
 The real startup story that most people live.

 > In the startup community, we keep emphasizing the dramatic, the kids out of
 > college cashing in on a billion-dollar IPO.
-But hell, that’s not the story
+But hell, that's not the story
 > that any of us who are actually doing the work are actually living.
 We need
 > more realistic success stories if we truly want to help each other out.